 Before coming to George Mason, I served as a program assistant to the EDSITEment project, the educational website of the National Endowment for the Humanities.
 It was at NEH that I became intrigued by the way in which educators could use digital media to enhance classroom instruction.

-2010 – 2017 Composition Courses: Advanced Composition (Multidisciplinary), ENGH 302M, Advanced Composition (Business) ENGH 302B, and Advanced Composition (Humanities) ENG 302H, in f2f, online, and Active Learning Classroom learning platforms.
+2010 – 2018 Composition Courses: ENGH 302M, Advanced Composition (Multidisciplinary); ENGH 302B, Advanced Composition (Business); and ENGH 302H, Advanced Composition (Humanities), in f2f, online, and Active Learning Classroom learning platforms.

 “Diana Gabaldon’s Excerpts and Daily Lines: When the First Read is a Re-Read.”Ed.
 Valerie Frankel.
 Adoring Outlander.
 Jefferson, NC: McFarland & Co., 2016.
 Print.